Military Aircraft Preservation Society (MAPS) Air Museum

 Armstrong Air and Space Museum

-2019 celebrates the 50th year of the Apollo 11 moon landing on July 20, 1969.
-The Armstrong Air and Space Museum in Wapakoneta, Ohio, the birthplace of Neil Armstrong is no stranger to celebrations.
+2019 celebrates the 50th anniversary of the Apollo 11 moon landing on July 20, 1969.
+The Armstrong Air and Space Museum in Wapakoneta, Ohio, the birthplace of Neil Armstrong, is no stranger to celebrations.
 Even during a sweltering summer day, the museum received some 2000 visitors on July 20.
 They also hosted five Ohio astronauts for the 50th-anniversary celebrations.

 Museum History